niuniomartinez/allegro-pas/4.3/readme.txt

 Help needed
 ===========

-  The curren version is unfinished.
+  The current version is unfinished.
 You can help to finish it and add your name to the author's list.
-We need people to test the library, to complete the documentation, to translate it to other languajes or to write more wrapper functons, develop demos and examples.
+We need people to test the library, to complete the documentation, to translate it to other languages or to write more wrapper functions, develop demos and examples.

   If you want to help, read the next section and contact me!